-Lafarge Canada has begun a partnership with 4Refuel for the supply of renewable diesel in Canada.
+Lafarge Canada partners with 4Refuel for R50 renewable diesel

 Lafarge’s GVA aggregate, ready-mix, asphalt and construction sites have introduced the use of R50 across its diesel equipment fleet.

 The standard diesel used in GVA prior to the switch was B5, diesel that contains 5% biodiesel and 95% petro-diesel.

 “Reduction of fleet emissions is part of our larger advancement towards sustainable and profitable development in our operations across Canada, and a significant strategy in our journey to net-zero," said Lincoln Kyne, vice president and general manager, British Columbia and US Pacific Northwest, Lafarge Canada.
 “As industry drives towards sustainable solutions, we know the importance it will be for the government to incentivize business, like a carbon tax reduction to help offset the increased costs to use renewable fuels.”